kevinpapst/freshrss-youtube/README.md

 # FreshRSS - YouTube video extension

-This FreshRSS extension allows you to directly watch YouTube videos from within subscribed channel feeds.
+This FreshRSS extension allows you to directly watch YouTube/PeerTube videos from within subscribed channel feeds.

 To use it, upload the ```xExtension-YouTube``` directory to the FreshRSS `./extensions` directory on your server and enable it on the extension panel in FreshRSS.